 - 1. In general, there were no signs of slope instabilities, uncontrolled seepage, or erosion of the downstream slopes of the dam.
 The slopes are covered with a combination of riprap and vegetation.
-Vegetation is adequate and was recently moved before the inspection.
+Vegetation is adequate and was recently mowed before the inspection.
 The condition of the riprap appeared sound and there was no displacement of the riprap. [photos 1-4] - 2.
 The slope of the most southern dike is all grassed and in good condition.
 There were no observed signs of instabilities, erosion or seepage [photo 5]. - 3.
 The Pond 1A diversion ditch along the right abutment was in good condition.
 The riprap lining was observed to be in good condition.
-The concrete downchute for the diversion ditch was also in good condition. [photos 6-7].
-The spring observed last year flowing into the ditch had very little discharge this year. - 4.
+The concrete downchute for the diversion ditch was also in good condition. [photos 6-8]. - 4.
 The seepage weirs at the reclaim pond were all discharging to some extent.
 All of the flow was clear.
 Weir 5 appeared to have the largest flowrate based on the field measurements. - 5.
-There is the wet/moist area near the concrete vault at the toe of the south dike.
-This vault is related to waterlines from the local water district [photo 8]. - 6.
-The right abutment area is cleared of brush within 25 feet of the dam embankment, except for a short section near the toe. [photo 9] - 7.
+The right abutment area is cleared of brush within 25 feet of the dam embankment, except for a short section near the toe. [photo 9] - 6.
 The seepage collection sump was operational at the time of the inspection.
 The majority of the seepage was flowing in from the left segment of the system.
 All of the flow appeared clear.
-There is significant precipitate at the ends of both inlet pipes.

-- 8. The surface area of the impoundment has been capped and covered.
-The vegetative growth is good over the entire surface. [photos 10-13] - 9.
-Surface drainage appears adequate but there is still evidence of poor drainage at the inlet of the south swale into the east diversion ditch [photo 14] - 10.
-No erosion along any of the surface water drainage swales and ditches was observed. - 11.
-There was no observed flow at Weir 4 at the time of this inspection. - 12.
+There is significant precipitate at the ends of both inlet pipes. - 7.
+The surface area of the impoundment has been capped and covered.
+The vegetative growth is good over the entire surface. [photos 10-13] - 8.
+Surface drainage appears adequate but there is still evidence of poor drainage at the inlet of the south swale into the east diversion ditch [photo 14] - 9.
+No erosion along any of the surface water drainage swales and ditches was observed. - 10.
+There was no observed flow at Weir 4 at the time of this inspection. - 11.
 Pond 1B diversion ditch system and collection basin appeared to be in good condition.
-No debris was observed in the collection basin [photos 15-16]. - 13.
-Three open tube piezometers were being installed in the impoundment area of Pond 1A.
-These will be replacing the three vibrating wire piezometers that were installed as part of the closure project.
-The vibrating wire piezometers did not operate properly. - 14.
+No debris was observed in the collection basin [photos 15-16].

+- 12. Three open tube piezometers were installed in the impoundment area of Pond 1A late in 2019.
+These are replacing the three vibrating wire piezometers that were installed as part of the closure project.
+The vibrating wire piezometers did not operate properly. - 13.
 The interior slopes of the reclaim pond appeared stable and there was no displacement of the riprap cover or erosion of the grassed slopes [photo 17].